 - Insist that all members of the school community have a “right to know” about environmental health issues and hazards in their school environment.

-- Promote awareness of the impact of potentially hazardous substances.
+- Promote awareness of the impact of potentially hazardous and toxic substances.

 - Encourage state and federal funding of environmentally responsible programs.